foundriesio/docs/source/reference-manual/linux/linux-nfs-boot.rst

 board's device tree blob, and the generated ramdisk is necessary for the following sections.

-Preparing the NFS server
+Preparing the NFS Server
 ------------------------

 Copy the WIC image created during the build step to the NFS shared folder and mount it for simplicity.
 Alternatively, you can extract and copy all its contents based on your use case.

-To mount the WIC, use the fdisk utility to determine the start sector and length of the rootfs image in the file (i.e., the number of sectors).
+To mount the WIC, use ``fdisk`` to determine the start sector and length of the rootfs image in the file (i.e., the number of sectors).